SnakeViz

 Zooming and Call Stack

-Clicking on an arc will zoom the visualization, making that function the new root and allowing you to magnify different parts of the profile.
-Clicking the center of the sunburst will zoom out one level and clicking the “Reset” button will return the visualization to its most zoomed-out state.
+Clicking on a function will zoom the visualization, making that function the new root and allowing you to magnify different parts of the profile.
+Clicking the top bar of the icicle visualization or the center of the sunburst will zoom out one level and clicking the “Reset Zoom” button will return the visualization to its most zoomed-out state.

-To the right of the sunburst is a “Call Stack” button.
-Clicking this will expand a list that shows all the functions leading up to the current root of the sunburst, with the root function at the bottom of the list.
+To the right of the vizualization is a “Call Stack” button.
+Clicking this will expand a list that shows all the functions leading up to the current root of the vizualization, with the root function at the bottom of the list.
 The call stack can be useful for orienting yourself when you’ve zoomed into the profile.
 Click the “Call Stack” button again to hide the list.

 Stats Table